 Assistance and Guarantee

-Being present in all respects on Italian soil, all products purchased from OnePlus Italia are guaranteed by 2 years.
-Besides that, the really interesting news is the confirmation of the support also to those who buy from China.
-That's why OnePlus has confirmed the existence of official guarantee for smartphones purchased from GearBest e BangGood.
+Being present in all respects on Italian soil, all products purchased from OnePlus Italy enjoy a 2-year warranty.
+Beyond that, the really interesting news is the confirmation of support for those who buy from China as well.
+That's why OnePlus confirmed the existence of the official guarantee for smartphones purchased from GearBest e BangGood.
 Unlike the Italian one, this is valid 1 year: we have talked about it in full in the dedicated article.

 Prices: differences with China

-Since its debut, the philosophy of OnePlus has always been to bring high-end products on the plate but with prices that are on average lower than the competition.
-Over the years, however, this aspect has gradually diminished, although the list prices are always lower.
-The "disadvantage" is the lack of devaluation and a real street price, unlike the Samsung and Huawei flagships, to say a few examples.
+Since its debut, OnePlus's philosophy has always been to bring high-end products to the plate but with prices on average lower than the competition.
+Over the years, however, this aspect has gradually waned, although the list prices are always lower.
+The "disadvantage" is the lack of devaluation and a real street price, unlike the Samsung and Huawei flagships, to name a few.